sauce-archives/help/docs/tools/appium/reference.md

 <h3 id="automated-file-upload">Automated File Upload</h3>

 You can upload via UI or use our <a href="/docs/api/storage">Storage API</a> to automate your file uploads.

+<h3 id="accessing-testobject-via-proxy">Accessing TestObject Via Proxy</h3>

+If you're running your tests in a network that requires a proxy to communicate with TestObject, there is some configuration necessary if you're using the [TestObject Appium API](https://github.com/testobject/testobject-appium-java-api).

+<h4>Proxy Configuration</h4>

+To communicate with your proxy, you must provide the address and credentials (if necessary) for it.
+This can be done using the following system properties:

+* `https.proxyHost` - e.g. www.example.com
+* `https.proxyPort` - e.g. 8888; default is 8080
+* `https.proxyUser`
+* `https.proxyPassword`

+If your proxy has no authentication, you don't need to set `proxyUser` and `proxyPassword`.

+<h4>Setting System Properties</h4>

+[System properties](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) can be set in code, or passed in via the command line.

+To set properties in code, use `System.getProperties().put()` such as this:

+* `System.getProperties().put("http.proxyHost", proxyHost);`

+Or, to set them via the command line, which may be more useful if you are triggering your tests via a CI such as Jenkins, prepend the system property with -D, for example:

+* `-Dhttps.proxyHost=www.example.com -Dhttps.proxyPort=8888`